uts-itd/tg-aws-ec2-template/README.md

 - Dynamicly find the disk name before paritioning it in Ansible (its hardcoded for now)
 - Add some way of adding an inventory inside Ansible to the code can be used for any environment

+## Scripts

+There are a number of Ansible Playbooks in this scripts directory.
+These are used by AWS SSM Assocations to action a task on EC2 instances.

+Assocations of the following names have been created in the prodlz-reshub-sit account
+- AWS-Ansible-Stop-SSH-EC2
+- AWS-Ansible-Start-SSH-EC2
+- AWS-Ansible-Restart-SSH-EC2
+- AWS-Ansible-Enable-SSH-EC2
+- AWS-Ansible-Disable-SSH-EC2

+Associations can be run manually via AWS System Manager -> State Manager -> AWS-Ansible-Stop-SSH-EC2 -> Apply association now

+This will execute the assocation and run the Ansible playbook against the instance or instances assigned to the association

 ## Author

 This project is created and maintained by [CloudEnablementTeam]This is a generic repo that should be forked and modified for your application needs.